Examining patients with learning disabilities

 - explain what you are doing in plain English

-- warn the patient before you touch them, and
+- warn the patient before you touch them

 - explain and show them the equipment you are using.

-- In England the Accessible Information Standard applies to NHS patients, including those using General Ophthalmic Services, who have information or communication support needs relating to a learning disability, sensory loss or other impairment.
-GOS contractors need to ensure that patients receive information in a suitable accessible format unless the provision of this would be at disproportionate or unreasonable cost.
-The Optical Confederation produces guidance on this,30 and SeeAbility provides information in ‘Easy Read’ factsheets.31 Practitioners in the other UK nations should also make the information they produce accessible.
+- You must provide information to patients in a way that they understand.
+45,46 In England, the Accessible Information Standard applies to NHS patients, including those using General Ophthalmic Services (GOS), who have information or communication support needs relating to a learning disability, sensory loss or other impairment.
+GOS contractors need to ensure that patients receive information in a suitable, accessible format, unless the provision of this would be at disproportionate or unreasonable cost.
+The Optical Confederation produces guidance on this,47 and SeeAbility provides information in ‘Easy Read’ factsheets.48 Practitioners in the other UK nations should also make the information they produce accessible.

-- You should provide the patient and relative or carer with a written, as well as a verbal, report.
+- You should provide the patient and their carer with a written, as well as a verbal, report.
 This should be copied to the patient’s GP if the patient consents.
-You can use the suggested accessible feedback form ‘Feedback from the optometrist about my eye test’ from SeeAbility32 to help the patient and their relative or carer to understand their eye examination and what you have found.
-A report specifically suitable for children is also available from Seeability.33 Your report should also include:
+You can use the suggested accessible feedback form ‘Feedback from the optometrist about my eye test’ from SeeAbility49 to help the patient and their relative or carer to understand their eye examination and what you have found.
+A report specifically suitable for children is also available from Seeability.50 Your report should also include:

 - reasons why results of the examination may be limited